safe-graph/graph-adversarial-learning-literature/README.md

 Papers are sorted by their uploaded dates in descending order.

-This **bi-weekly-updated** list serves as a complement of the survey below.
+This **monthly-updated** list serves as a complement of the survey below.

 [**Adversarial Attack and Defense on Graph Data: A Survey** ](https://arxiv.org/abs/1812.10528) **(Updated in July 2020.
 More than 110 papers reviewed).**